-This is a Townhouse style home and features 4 total rooms, 2 full baths, 1 half bath, 2 bedrooms, and was sold by
+This is a Townhouse style home and features 4 total rooms, 1 full bath, 1 half bath, 2 bedrooms, and is currently available for $189,000.

 For complete details click here.

 Saving money is never an easy task.
 And saving money for a down payment on a home is especially difficult.
 Between trying to pay down debt, whether it is student loan or credit card debt, a car loan, insurance, rent, spending money and trying to save for retirement and your emergency fund, how does that leave any money left to save for a down payment?
 Let’s take a look at a few smart ways to save for a down payment.